Pulsed Laser Energy Meters

 |Variants:||Other apertures are available. eg 7mm as needed for safety checks.

 A longer integrating time constant would allow a longer pulse duration but require a lower PRF.

 There is a further range of Heads for measurements of very low power measurements with NEP down to 3.5nW/cm2 RMS.
 Details are on the Web Page on Peak Power Measurements.

-To make pulsed energy measurements on a repetitively pulsed Carbon Dioxide laser at 10.6µm you have, unfortunatey, to use a Pyroelectric Head with its attendant disadvantages.
+To make pulsed energy measurements on (for example) a pulsed Carbon Dioxide laser at 10.6µm you have, unfortunately, to use a Pyroelectric Head with its attendant disadvantages.

 |Wavelength Range:||0.5 - 20µm|

 |Output:||0 - 10V from BNC socket at 1 kΩ impedance|

 |Response time:||Signal rises with 1/e time of 60µs then decays with 1/e time of 4ms.|

 |Min beam size:||4mm (limited by speckle pattern effects)|